aparrett/cattle-companion/README.md

 ## Running the Tests

 This app uses the Jest framework for testing.
-The back end was created with a Test Driven approach but the front end currently only has tests for actions.
+The back end was created with a Test Driven approach and these tests are integration tests that cover every route.
+The front end currently only has tests for actions and reducers.
 The rest of the tests will be added in the near future.

-The tests for the back end are integration tests that test all of the routes.
-Use ```npm run test``` from the project root directory to run these tests.
+Use ```npm run test``` from the project root directory to run the back end tests.

-Use the same command from the client directory to run the client tests. **Note:** The client tests will be running in watch mode, so you may have to press ```a``` after executing the test command to run all of the tests.
+Use the same command from the client directory to run the front end tests. **Note:** These tests will be running in watch mode, so you may have to press ```a``` after executing the test command to run all of the tests.

 ## Built With